Skip to content

 Michael co-founded Accessible Thinking after seeing accessibility work in education and employment settings that wasn’t connecting to the AI conversation happening in parallel.

 His background spans hands-on digital development and education.
-Thirteen years at the BBC — as Senior Software Engineer and Senior Research Engineer in Accessibility — building production web frameworks at scale.
-That same depth informs his training work: delivering programmes, including teaching accessibility apprenticeships at Purplebeard, that leave teams genuinely capable.
+Originally an accredited teacher, he worked for over a decade at the BBC — as Senior Software Engineer, Senior Research Engineer in Accessibility, and in BBC Academy.
+During that time he oversaw the creation of the Technical Accessibility Guidelines for the BBC UX&D Design System.
+That same depth informs his training work: delivering programmes, including teaching accessibility apprenticeships, that leave teams genuinely capable.

 Training, consulting, or research — let's find the right fit.